 - A pH test kit to help you track toxin levels in the water

-The cost is even greater if you need a larger tank, and it's usually better to invest in high quality equipment that will last longer than bargain brands.
-This is all before you even purchase your first fish or its food.
+The cost is even greater if you need a larger tank, and it's usually better to invest in high-quality equipment that will last longer than bargain brands.
+This is all before you even purchase your first fish or their food.

 Are Fish the Right Pets for You?